Bryan6734/SPAR-final/README.md

 ### First Steps

 - **Goal:** We want to know how much model performance deteriorates on the GPQA-diamond dataset for a given amount of compression.
-In other words, if we compress the prompt down by a certain amount, does the model get better or worse at our benchmark?
+In other words, if we compress the prompt down by a certain amount, how much better/worse does the model e
 - **My Intuition:** Model performance will go down as the prompt gets compressed, because the model will have less information to work with.
   - Compression might improve performance if the prompt contains a lot of irrelevant information?
-(Unlikely since prompts are written by experts)
+(But I'd guess this is unlikely since prompts are written by experts)

 **Here's the high-level plan:**